 It had rained, or according to Zak and his family, it had stormed and thundered with the force of a Norse god last night, but I heard nothing.
 I guess that drive really did take a lot out of me.

-Zak is just waking up when I walk back inside.
+Zak is just waking up when I walk back in.
 He’s about as groggy as I am, as our mutual grunts of acknowledgment show.
 Both of his parents had left for work hours before we woke up and we have the house to ourselves, more or less.
 He makes a dash for the bathroom to take a shower and whatnot and I walk upstairs to be hounded by a happy to see me Henry.
-I dish out a generous helping of pets and scratches before returning down to the dungeon to do a quick workout so my brain wakes up.
+I dish out a generous helping of pets and scratches before returning to the dungeon to do a quick workout so my brain wakes up.

-“And I’m grateful that you’re here with me today hun,” G-Mah says with only a slight slur linking her words.
+“An’I’m gra’eful y’r’ here wi’me today, hun,” G-Mah says with only a slight slur bridging her words together.

-“A retirement home?!”
-G-Mah shouts, knocking her empty seltzer bottle off the table with a grabber tool she wields like a medieval sword.
-Then, with the grabby end gripping tightly upon my Adam’s apple, “You better not be trying to tell me your Mother’s planning on putting me in a home, young man, I swear to God if you are…!”
+“ Retirement home?!”
+G-Mah shouts, throwing her empty bottle off the table with a grabber tool she wields like a short sword.
+Then, with the grabby end gripping my Adam’s apple tight, “You better not be trying to tell me your Mother’s planning on putting me in a home, young man.
+I swear to God, if you are…!”

 “Well?!” she demands.

-“Uh, uh, uhhh, um…” I stutter, not sure of what to say.
+“Uh, uh-uh uh, huhhh, uhm…” I stutter, not sure of what to say.
 “I’m not… why would you think that, Gram?”

-I look over to Uncle Bill, who’s now down to his tightie-whities, and watch as his whole face boils from a tannish pale to a reddish pink.
+I look over to Uncle Bill, who’s now down to his tightie-whities, and watch as his face boils from a tannish pale to a reddish pink.

 “Sweetie… are you sure you don’t want any liquor?
-You might uh… maybe you could use it?”
+You might, uh… maybe you could use it?”